-10.3-3 TERM OF OFFICE
+10.3-4 TERM OF OFFICE

-Each Department Chief and Vice-Chief shall serve a two-year term commencing on their appointment.
+Each Department Chair and Vice-Chair shall serve a two (2) year term commencing on their appointment.
 They shall serve until the end of the Medical Staff year and until their successors are chosen, unless either shall sooner resign or be removed from office.

-10.3-4 REMOVAL
+10.3-5 REMOVAL

-Removal of a Department Chief and Vice-Chief from office may be initiated by the Medical Staff Executive Committee or by written request from twenty percent (20%) of the members of the Chief's or Vice-Chief's Department who are eligible to vote.
+Removal of an Enterprise Department Chair and Campus specific Vice-Chair from office may be initiated by the Medical Staff Executive Committee or by written request from twenty percent (20%) of the members of the Chairs or Vice-Chairs Department who are eligible to vote.
 Grounds for removal shall be consistent with those listed in 10.1-7 in this section.
 Such removal may be effected by a majority vote of the Medical Staff Executive Committee members or by a majority vote of the Department members eligible to vote on departmental matters.
-All voting shall be conducted by written secret mail ballot, as defined in Article 14, Section 14.9, which shall be sent to those eligible to vote within forty-five (45) days after the initiation of removal, pursuant to this Section.
-The ballots must be received no later than two weeks' days after they are mailed and shall be counted by the Chief of Staff, Vice Chief of Staff, and Medical Staff Coordinator and the officer subject to recall or his/her designee.
+All voting shall be conducted by electronic ballot, as defined in Article 14, Section 14.9, which shall be sent to those eligible to vote within forty-five (45) days after the initiation of removal, pursuant to this Section.
+The ballots must be received no later than two weeks' after they are sent and shall be counted by the Chief of Staff, Vice Chief of Staff, and Medical Staff Coordinator and the officer subject to recall or his/her designee.
 No removal shall be effective unless and until it is ratified by the Medical Staff Executive Committee.

-10.3-5 DUTIES OF DEPARTMENT CHAIR
+10.3-6 DUTIES OF DEPARTMENT CHAIR

-Each Department Chief shall have the following authority, duties, and responsibilities, and the Vice-Chief, in the absence of the Chief, shall assume all of them and shall otherwise perform such duties as may be assigned to him/her:
+Each Department Chair shall have the following authority, duties, and responsibilities, and the Vice-Chair, in the absence of the Chair, shall assume all of them and shall otherwise perform such duties as may be assigned to him/her: